-Profit & Loss Statement – What is a profit and loss statement?
+Profit & Loss Statement – What is a profit & loss statement?

-Definition: Simply put, the Profit and Loss Account shows the profit or loss of a business over a given period of time.
+The profit and loss account shows the revenue and losses of a business over a given period of time

-The Profit and Loss account shows what net profit or loss your business has made within an accounting period after deducting all expenditure from income.
-A net profit is earned if total expenditure is less than the sales and a net loss if it is greater.
+The profit and loss account shows what net profit and loss your business has made within an accounting period after deducting all expenditure from the income.
+A net profit is earned if the total expenditure is less than the sales and a net loss if it is greater.

 Measurement of success